HackHobby-Lab/Button_Freak/README.md

 2. Open the Project:

-o	Open the project in your Arduino IDE or PlatformIO.
+o	Open the project in your Arduino IDE.

 3. Upload the Code: